paris-swc/advanced-numpy-lesson/00-intro.md

 >
 > * Learner will know how to import `numpy`
 > * Learner will be able to create one- and more dimensional arrays with zeros/ones, given elements or random elements.
+> * Learner will be able to apply a function to all elements of an array.

 > ## Creating a square array {.challenge}
 >